- Home

 - Everyday Finance

-The cost of living crisis combined with rising interest rates meant that 2023 was a particularly eventful financial year, and 2024 is likely to be no different.
+The cost of living crisis combined with ongoing economic uncertainty and steeper taxes meant that 2025 was a particularly eventful financial year, and 2026 is likely to be no different.

-Bear in mind of course that some of these dates are uncertain at the moment, or may be subject to change, so we’ll be updating it monthly.
+Bear in mind of course that some of these dates are uncertain at the moment, or may be subject to change, so we’ll be updating them when more dates are confirmed.
 Here’s what you need to know.

 January